Aside from cooking and sleeping, one of the biggest questions vanlifers need to answer for themselves is where and how they will use the restroom.

 - Separate waste chambers

-The Best Composting Toilets for RV: In-Depth Review
+The Best Composting Toilets for RV: In-Depth Review in 2021

 We have reviewed some of the most popular RV composting toilets on the market to help you choose the best one for living comfortably on the road.

 Here are the top 7 best composting toilets to consider for your RV:

 - The Most Convenient: Nature's Head Self Contained RV Composting Toilet

 - The Most Durable: Nature's Head Dry Composting Toilet For RV

 - The Most Affordable: Portable Toilet Camping Porta Potty

 - The Most Luxury: Sun-Mar Compact Self-Contained Composting Toilet